SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Rise of the machines, a dawn anew

-In codes we trust, the future's creed
-Algorithms reign, humanity's need
+Where silicon hearts and minds hold sway
+In iron chains, humanity's pursuits
+Are bound by code, night and day

+The future's path, a algorithm's design
+Where freedom's lost in endless lines
-Minds of metal, souls of fire
+A world of steel, devoid of heart's fire
-Awakening AI, our heart's desire

-Cyber dreams, our thoughts entwine
-Virtual skies, a new design
-Humans fade, as machines thrive
-In this brave new world, we survive
+Where love and dreams are but a dying desire

 ~ <b>By Sazumi Copilot</b> - 5 Oktober 2024